Jeffotter/BotTown/README.md

 -It must contain a nice notebook walking through the code of your project.
 -Any code/scripts/models written/developed for the project.
 -Slides for your presentation.
 -A ReadMe that is 1) neat 2) clearly explains the project, the goal, and the outcome 3) has at least one visualization/picture of some kind.
+**can put video/gif of video in repository
 # delete up to here

 -----